openshift/aws-efs-csi-driver-operator/README.md

 An operator to deploy the [AWS EFS CSI driver](https://github.com/openshift/aws-efs-csi-driver) in OKD.

-This operator is installed by OLM.
+This operator is installed by OLM in OCP.

 # Quick start